Samoa Upolu Cycle Tour

 Meals: B

-Day 7: Over the Pass to Apia (~ 50 km)
+Day 7 (Monday, 28 September) Over the Pass to Apia

 Our final full day of cycling.
 We leave the south coast behind and head inland once more, climbing back over Le Mafa Pass before descending towards Apia on the north coast.
 The inland roads are quieter, lush, and beautiful in a different way to the coast.

-Just nearby, a small painted stone entrance leads down to the Piula Cave Pool — a natural freshwater spring beneath a historic chapel that flows from a cave out to sea.
+After about 25 km we reach Le Uaina Beach Resort - a lovely spot for lunch and a rest, and the place where we meet our shuttle driver for anyone who prefers not to complete the full ride.
+Just nearby, a small painted stone entrance leads down to the Piula Cave Pool - a natural freshwater spring beneath a historic chapel that flows from a cave out to sea.
 It is a peaceful, slightly surreal place for a swim, and well worth the short detour.

-From here we continue into Apia — the small, lively capital of Samoa, with its waterfront, markets, cafes, and the easy-going energy of a city that has not forgotten how to relax.
-Our hotel, the Tanoa Tusitala, sits in six hectares of tropical gardens just metres from the waterfront.
+From here we continue into Apia - the small, lively capital of Samoa, with its waterfront, markets, cafes, and the easy-going energy of a city that has not forgotten how to relax.
+Our hotel, the Tanoa Tusitala, sits in six hectares of tropical gardens just meters from the waterfront.
 It is a very comfortable place to spend our last two nights.

 Accommodation: Tanoa Tusitala Hotel, Apia